full-disclosure/android-luks/README.md

 # How to use

-Install the Android app, install the Linux host program and scripts, initialize the key and plug your phone iver USB.
+Install the Android app, install the Linux host program and scripts, initialize the key and plug your phone over USB.
 Now, when your Linux machine boots, you should see the Android app automatically popping up.
 As soon as you press "Unlock" button and confirm your biometrics, the boot process will continue without typing in the password.